 A conviction for most Financial Fraud offenses will violate immigration laws as a “crime involving moral turpitude” or “aggravated felony” offense with $10,000 or more of (intended) loss.
 Court opinions change the law on this every day, and we have the expertise to strategize on your side.

 Financial fraud involving transaction card information usually involves sophisticated technology and skill.
-In exchange, the defense of these cases must be informed, creative and aggressive.
+In exchange, the defense of these cases must be strategic, creative and aggressive.

 Financial Transaction Card Forgery is defined as (1) fraudulently making or falsely embossing a purported financial transaction card; (2) falsely encoding, duplicating, or altering existing encoded information on a financial transaction card; or (3) using or signing the financial transaction card of another.